lucylow/Martha_Stewart/README.md

 ## Motivation
 * Algorithms are important in trading
-   * Computer program follows **algorithm of pre-defined set of instructions to place trades**
+   * Computer follows **algorithm of pre-defined set of instructions to place trades**
    * Generates profits at a speed and frequency that is impossible for a human trader
    * **Makes trading more systematic** by ruling out human emotions
+* Physics background
-* Relates to **physic background** where in the finance world, **time scales of nanoseconds/speed of light are important**:
+  * In finance world, **time scales of nanoseconds/speed of light are important**:
-  * In high frequency trading, one-hundredth of a microsecond is enough time for most HFT trade decisions and executions
+  * Example, in high frequency trading, one-hundredth of a microsecond is enough time for most HFT trade decisions and executions
   * [Ex.
 Goldman Sachs is spending $100 million to shave milliseconds off stock trades](https://www.cnbc.com/2019/08/01/goldman-spending-100-million-to-shave-milliseconds-off-stock-trades.html)
-* Build your own trading software allows full flexibility for Configurability and Customization
+* Building my own algo trading software
+  * Allows flexibility for configurability and customization
-  * a good free source to explore algorithmic trading is Quantopian
-  * Online platform for testing and developing algorithmic trading.
-Individuals can try and customize any existing algorithm or write a completely new one.
-The platform also offers built-in algorithmic trading software to be tested against market data.
+  * Ex: Quantopian

 ---

 ## Benefits of Algorithmic Trading

+* **Money**
   * Trades are executed at the best possible prices
+  * Reduced transaction costs
+  * HFT is a way for traders to capitalize on infinitesimal price discrepancies that might exist only for a minuscule period.
+* **Accuracy of trade orders**
-* Trade order placement is instant and accurate (there is a high chance of execution at the desired levels)
+  * Trade order placement is instant and accurate (high chance of execution at the desired levels)
   * Trades are timed correctly and instantly to avoid significant price changes
-* Reduced transaction costs
   * Simultaneous automated checks on multiple market conditions
+  * Algo-trading can be backtested using available historical and real-time data to see if it is a viable trading strategy
+  * Capitalize on placing a large number of orders at rapid speeds across multiple markets and multiple decision parameters based on preprogrammed instructions
+* **Reduced possibility of mistakes**
   * Reduced risk of manual errors when placing trades
-* Algo-trading can be backtested using available historical and real-time data to see if it is a viable trading strategy
-* Reduced possibility of mistakes by human traders based on emotional and psychological factors
+  * Human traders based on emotional and psychological factors

 ---